v-levonyan/CSP/README.md

   - Private key generation(for DES, 3DES, AES128, AES192, AES256).
   - Private key encryption/decryption(AES128, AES192, AES256).

-The project currently being expanded, and in near times it'll include new features.
+The project is currently being expanded, and in near time it'll include new features.
 The following ara some of the feature that will be added to the product:

  -  Public key cryptography.
  -  Eliptic curve cryptography.